-After college, Woj was hired as a columnist for the Fresno Bee.
+After college, Woj was hired as a sports writer for the Fresno Bee.
 After two years, he moved back to the East Coast to work for The Record in New Jersey.
 The American sports columnist earned the Associated Press Sports Editors’ “Columnist of the Year” in 1997 and 2002 while also contributing to ESPN.com.
-Woj wrote the New York Times best-seller: The Miracle of St. Anthony: A Season with Coach Bob Hurley and Basketball’s Most Improbably Dynasty in 2006.
+Woj wrote the New York Times best-seller: The Miracle of St. Anthony: A Season with Coach Bob Hurley and Basketball’s Most Improbable Dynasty in 2006.

 Wojnarowski joined Yahoo!
-Sports full-time in 2007 and transitioned to the national sports scene.
+Sports full-time in 2007 and started writing national stories.
 It was during his tenure on Yahoo’s basketball site, The Vertical, that he gained notoriety as one the best-connected NBA insiders in the business.
 He became known for tweeting picks and trades ahead of the official announcements on NBA Draft night.
-In the mid-2010s, the journalist was criticized for his apparent bias agaainst LeBron James.
+In the mid-2010s, the journalist was criticized for his apparent bias against Los Angeles Lakers superstar LeBron James.

-Like the NBA players he reports on, Woj entered media free agency on July 1, 2017 and took his talents to ESPN.
+Like the NBA players he reports on, the sports reporter entered media free agency on July 1, 2017 and took his talents to ESPN.
 He hosts his own podcast, The Woj Pod, and regularly appears on The Jump, NBA Countdown, and SportsCenter.

 In April 2020, in the midst of the coronavirus pandemic and COVID-19, Sports Illustrated produced a mini documentary about him entitled “Woj Bomb.”